 Astans nisi similis pelle colore stabit

-Source: Conrad Kyeser, Bellifortis, Niedersächsische Staats- und Universitätsbibliothek Göttingen, 2 Cod.
+Source: Conrad Kyeser, Bellifortis (originally 1402-1405 but with later revisions), Niedersächsische Staats- und Universitätsbibliothek Göttingen, 2 Cod.
 Ms. Philos.
 63, Cim., fol.
 122r.
+Poem translated by Astrid Khoo.